 Considering buying Nav Coin?
 There are several important factors you should take into account before deciding whether to buy:

 - Up to 5% interest.
 As Nav Coin uses a proof-of-stake algorithm to process transactions and secure its network, coin holders that stake their NAV holdings receive up to 5% interest on that amount.

 - Transaction time.
 While many other cryptocurrencies have transaction times of 10 minutes, Nav Coins can be sent anywhere in the world almost instantly.
 The NAV you send can become spendable within 30 seconds, which can be useful should you need to take advantage of a time-critical opportunity.

 - Transaction cost.
 One factor that differentiates Nav Coin from many other cryptocurrencies is its low transaction cost of 0.0001 NAV.
 Remember to take this figure into account when calculating the utility of Nav Coin.

 - Future developments.
 The potential increase or decrease in the value of NAV will be affected by the future projects it has in the pipeline.
 You can find information on these projects and a project roadmap on the NAV website.
-For example, at the time of writing in February 2018, the company was working on NavTech Polymorph.
+For example, at the time of writing, the company was working on NavTech Polymorph.
 This project is designed to combine NavTech’s anonymous transactions with Changelly’s instant exchange service, with the aim of allowing people to send more than 25 cryptocurrencies anonymously.